antrea-io/antrea/docs/antrea-network-policy.md

 **spec**: The ClusterNetworkPolicy `spec` has all the information needed to define a cluster-wide security policy.

-**appliedTo**: The `appliedTo` field specifies the grouping criteria of Pods to which the policy applies to.
+**appliedTo**: The `appliedTo` field at the policy level specifies the grouping criteria of Pods to which the policy applies to.
 Pods can be selected cluster-wide using `podSelector`.
 If set with a `namespaceSelector`, all Pods from Namespaces selected by the namespaceSelector will be selected.
 Specific Pods from specific Namespaces can be selected by providing both a `podSelector` and a `namespaceSelector` in the same `appliedTo` entry.
 IPBlock cannot be set in the `appliedTo` field.
+This `appliedTo` field must not be set, if `appliedTo` per rule is set.
 In the example, the policy applies to Pods, which either match the labels "role=db" in all the Namespaces, or are from Namespaces which match the labels "env=prod".